gilbertchen/duplicacy/GUIDE.md

 ```

 The *backup* command creates a snapshot of the repository and uploads it to the storage.
 If -hash is not provided,
-it will upload new or modified files since last backup by comparing file sizes and timestmpas.
+it will upload new or modified files since last backup by comparing file sizes and timestmaps.
 Otherwise, every file is scanned to detect changes.

 You can assign a tag to the snapshot so that later you can refer to it by tag in other commands.